 When it comes to graphics all three of these consoles are sitting at different levels.
 While the Xbox One S and the PS4 Pro both support 4K output, they do so in different ways.
 Meanwhile the Nintendo Switch doesn’t support 4K output at all.

-It seems unfair to say that the Nintendo Switch is at the bottom of the heap when it comes to graphics because though it technically is, it’s still capable of running some beautiful looking games (have you seen Breath of the Wild?) that largely benefit from Nintendo’s distinctive and attractive art style.
+It seems unfair to call out the Nintendo Switch for having inferior graphics, though, as it's still capable of running some beautiful looking games (have you seen Breath of the Wild?) that largely benefit from Nintendo’s distinctive and attractive art style.

 By virtue of being a Nintendo product and a hybrid console, the Switch was never going to match the PS4 Pro and Xbox One S in terms of graphical output.
 Partly because that's just not what Nintendo does and partly because its hybrid nature has naturally forced some performance compromises.